menandmice/micetro_docs/guides/admin-manual/webapp_sso.rst

 4. On the :guilabel:`Security` tab, select :guilabel:`Trusted Sites` and open up the :guilabel:`Sites` window.

-5. Enter the URL (https://micetro.example.com) of the Micetr Web Interface into the **Add this website to the zone** field, and then click :guilabel:`Add`.
+5. Enter the Micetro URL (https://micetro.example.com) into the **Add this website to the zone** field, and then click :guilabel:`Add`.

    .. note::
       It is necessary to clear the :guilabel:`Require server verification for all sides in this zone` checkbox if Micetro is not running on https.